 This experience is yet another example of how your CFPⓇ has put in the time to learn everything they can about how to best serve you and your financial future.
 They have spent time working with financial planners on all types of financial challenges and plans for all types of clients.

 4. They have ethical standards.

 Southwestern Investment Group is a fiduciary wealth management firm.
 This means that we always act in our clients’ best interests, no matter what.
 The same goes for CFPⓇs.
 They are sworn to keep your best interests in mind while also following a stringent set of standards outlined by the CFPⓇ Board’s Standards of Professional Conduct handbook.
-Finally, a CFPⓇ must undergo a thorough criminal and career background check prior to being awarded the designation.
+Finally, a CFPⓇ must undergo a thorough criminal and career background check prior to being awarded the certification.

 5. They are dedicated to your success.

-Your CFPⓇ put in a minimum of 4,000 hours of work, studied long hours for their exam, passed the exam as well as a criminal and professional background check, and they’ve finally received their designation.
+Your CFPⓇ put in a minimum of 4,000 hours of work, studied long hours for their exam, passed the exam as well as a criminal and professional background check, and they’ve finally received their certification.
 You can rest assured that this person has the qualifications and the understanding you’re looking for to handle one of the most sensitive areas of your life—your finances.

 Ready to discuss your future with a Certified Financial Planner?
 Contact us today to schedule a consultation.